Paul Merson simply loved playing football.

 However things began to go awry during the next campaign as Merson's well-documented personal problems affected his game.
 In late 1994 he underwent therapy for his addictions and some people believed he was finished.
 Not a chance.

-Merson returned with a an unbroken run of over 100 appearance.
+Merson returned with a an unbroken run of over 100 appearances.
 The fans welcomed him back with open arms.
 He was a firm favourite, not least for his mercurial talent but for the manner in which he carried himself on the field.
 He battled with every ounce of energy whenever he wore the shirt, replacing an initial caution with moments of the original 'Merse'.
 In 1996 he justifiably earned a recall to the England set-up.

 Merson left one summer later.
 Gone were his playing days at Arsenal, but the memory of both his character and playing ability will last a long, long time.